scolapicchioni/blazor/Lab01/readme.md

 - In the `Solution Name` field, type `PhotoSharingApplication`
 - In the `Project name` field, type `PhotoSharingApplication.Frontend.BlazorWebAssembly`
 - Provide a `Location` for the project, such as `Lab01\Start`.
-- Be sure to select the latest .net version (.Net 6.0 Preview)
+- Be sure to select the latest .net version (.Net 6.0)
 - Leave the rest as default: No authentication Type, Enable Https, Not hosted, no Progressive Web Application
 - Select `Create`.